richardsprague/richardsprague.github.io/_posts/2016-11-14-best-academic-papers.md

 Be sure to study the supplemental materials, especially Supplement Table 11, which includes details of the specific microbes.

+## Methods

+A good overview of the current state of how microbiome analysis is performed, from the sample collection processing, to the data pipeline and final bioinformatics summaries.
+It includes references to the top platforms (e.g QIME, Mothur, PICRUSt) along with the various tradeoffs of each:

+	Amato, Katherine R. “[An Introduction to Microbiome Analysis for Human Biology Applications](http://onlinelibrary.wiley.com/doi/10.1002/ajhb.22931/full): Amato.”
+American Journal of Human Biology, October 2016. doi:10.1002/ajhb.22931.

 # Other Resources